Common Fraud Schemes

-- If you receive a letter from Nigeria asking you to send personal or banking information, do not reply in any manner.
-Send the letter to the U.S. Secret Service, your local FBI office, or the U.S. Postal Inspection Service.
+- If you receive a letter or e-mail from Nigeria asking you to send personal or banking information, do not reply in any manner.
+Send the letter or message to the U.S. Secret Service, your local FBI office, or the U.S. Postal Inspection Service.
 You can also register a complaint with the Federal Trade Commission’s Complaint Assistant.

 - If you know someone who is corresponding in one of these schemes, encourage that person to contact the FBI or the U.S. Secret Service as soon as possible.

 - Be skeptical of individuals representing themselves as Nigerian or foreign government officials asking for your help in placing large sums of money in overseas bank accounts.